 Chlorinated Polyvinyl Chloride Piping (CPVC)

 PEX pipes are considered one of the biggest innovations in plumbing.
-PEX is an extremely flexible pipe similar to a hose, which can bend around edges and obstructions if needed.
-In addition, it does not require glue because piping connections use compression fittings.
+PEX is an extremely flexible pipe similar to a hose, which can bend around edges and obstructions.
+In addition, it uses compression fittings and does not require glue.

-PEX can be adapted for existing piping, including copper, making it a great choice for reparations and retrofits.
-PEX has a higher upfront cost than PVC, but it requires minimal maintenance and is easily installed.
-PEX pipes and fittings have been used for about 30 years but their popularity has increased significantly in the last decade.
+PEX can easily be used with existing piping, including copper, making it great for reparations and retrofits.
+While PEX has a higher cost than PVC, installation costs are lower and maintenance is minimal.
+PEX pipes and fittings have been used for over 30 years, but they gained popularity after 2010.

 Other Piping Materials

-Galvanized steel pipes are used mostly in grey and non-potable water drains.
+Galvanized steel is also a heavy material, which limits its applications in plumbing.
+These pipes were commonly used in greywater and non-potable water drains.

 Cast Iron Pipes